 The General Fund is the chief operating fund of the Authority.
-At the end of the current fiscal year, the Authority reported an ending fund balance of \$1,273,043; of this amount, \$1,222,852 was available for spending.
-The Authority currently has an available fund balance of 324.09% of General Fund expenditures.
+At the end of the current fiscal year, the Authority reported an ending fund balance of \$1,477,086; of this amount, \$1,437,825 was available for spending.
+The Authority currently has an available fund balance of 285.33% of General Fund expenditures.

 General Fund Budgetary Highlights.
-During the fiscal year, the Authority revised the budget on more than one occasion.
+During the fiscal year, the Authority did not revise their budget.
 Generally, budget amendments fall into one of three categories: 1) amendments made to adjust the estimates that are used to prepare the original budget ordinance once exact information is available; 2) amendments made to recognize new funding amounts from external sources, such as federal and State grants; and 3) increases in appropriations that become necessary to maintain services.